Do you know when you will start to receive your single-tier State pension?

 Existing legislation, dating back to 2007, says that this will happen between 2044 and 2046, 18 years after the increase to age 67.
 However, a recently published report prepared by John Cridland for the DWP has recommended that the schedule should be brought forward by seven years to 2037–39.

 That would mean that if you are under 47, your State pension age will rise.

 The DWP or, perhaps more accurately, the Treasury, is unlikely to contest such a money-saving proposal.
 Looking longer term, Mr. Cridland suggested that further increases should not be more than one year every ten years, unless there were exceptional circumstances.

 That might mean anyone born after 1988 will face a State pension age of 70.

-The value of your investment can go down as well as up and you may not get back the full amount you invested.
+Please Note: The value of your investment can go down as well as up and you may not get back the full amount you invested.
 Past performance is not a reliable indicator of future performance.
 Investing in shares should be regarded as a long-term investment and should fit with your overall attitude to risk and financial circumstances.